apollographql/apollo-server/docs/source/best-practices/authentication.md

 Authentication describes process that a user proves their identity, meaning they are who the server understands them to be.
 In most systems, a user and server share a handshake and token that uniquely pairs them together, ensuring both sides know they are communicating with their intended target.

-Once an entity or user is authenticated, the server generally defines a scope of access for that user, such as admin(ex: editor) or user(ex: reader).
-This scope defines what an entity is authorized to do.
+Authentication defines what a user, such as admin(ex: editor) or user(ex: reader), is allowed to do.
+Generally a server will authenticate users and provide them an authentication role that permits the user to perform a subset of all possible operations, such as read and not write.

 ## Authentication and Authorization in GraphQL

 GraphQL offers similar authentication and authorization mechanics as REST and other data fetching solutions with the possibility to control more fine grain access within a single request.
 There are two common approaches: whole query authentication and partial query authentication.

-Whole query authentication follows a similar guidance to REST, where the entire request and response is checked for an authenticated user and authorized to access the servers data.
-A partial query approach takes advantage of the flexibility of GraphQL to provide public portions of the schema that don't require any authentication and private portions that require authentication and authorization.
+**Whole query authentication** follows a similar guidance to REST, where the entire request and response is checked for an authenticated user and authorized to access the servers data.

+**Partial query authentication** takes advantage of the flexibility of GraphQL to provide public portions of the schema that don't require any authentication and private portions that require authentication and authorization.

 ## Authenticating users